Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 where $\ell_\delta, \ell_{\delta+\gamma}$ are the vertical lines $\delta+\iota \bbR$ and $\delta+\gamma+\iota \bbR$, with $\delta,\gamma>0$ (with $\ga<\gd$ and $\gb<\gd+\gamma$), of the complex plane and $s_n(\lambda)$ is the Sklyanin measure \eqref{eq:sklyanin}.
 The most interesting term in the contour integral is the last product involving $\Gamma(\gl_i+\mu_j)$, which couples the $\lambda$ and $\mu$ variables.
 Without this term the two integrals decouple to essentially the ones giving the Laplace transform of a single partition function, see \eqref{laplace_integral}.
 Thus this term contains all the correlations.
-Its presence, though, obscures further asymptotic analysis as it prevents from or hides a desirable determinantal structure.
-Convergence to the $\text{Airy}_2$ process has been supported (but not yet resolved) by further analysis of formula \eqref{eq:2p_intro}, under certain assumption of convergence of some relevant series, see \cite{NZ17}.
+Its presence, though, obscures the asymptotic analysis as it does not lead to any (obvious) determinantal structure.
+Under a certain assumption of convergence of some series, see Section 4 of \cite{NZ17}, convergence to the $\text{Airy}_2$ process was derived in \cite{NZ17} by analysing further formula \eqref{eq:2p_intro}.

-The resolution of the convergence to the $\text{Airy}_2$ process for positive temperature models and the KPZ equation itself is currently one of the most interesting open problems.
-Moreover, very interesting is the investigation of multi-time correlations for such models for which, contrary to the zero temperature case, there are currently no rigorous results.
-2mm {\bf Point-to-line geometries.} Similar difficulties as those encountered in the analysis for the multipoint correlations appear when one wants to study the asymptotic fluctuations of polymer models where the end point is free to lie on a a line.
-The partition function in the case of a flat line is
+An important contribution has been made by Dimitrov \cite{D20}, who for a {\it stochastic six vertex model} was able to establish fully the convergence of the two-point functions of its height function to the two-point function of the ${\rm Airy}_2$ process.
+This model possesses a parameter $t\in(0,1)$, which when sent to $1$ in a suitable fashion, leads to the convergence of the, suitably scaled, height function to the partition function of the log-gamma polymer.
+Dimitrov, was able to establish the convergence to the ${\rm Airy}_2$ process under the assumption that the parameter $t$ is small enough.
+This allows, in combination with some fine analysis, to tame the analogous series, whose convergence was taken as an assumption in \cite{NZ17}.

+More recently there have been two more very important developments in the study of multipoint correlations \cite{QS20, V20}.
+The first one has established that the large time limit of the multi-point laws of the solution, itself, to the KPZ equation are governed by those of the KPZ fixed point.
+The second shows that the large time limit of the multi-point laws of the Brownian polymers are governed by the directed landscape.
+Both approaches are novel in the sense that they break out of the circle of ideas involving exact formulas and their analysis.
+We refer to the original works for details.

+2mm {\bf The point-to-line geometry.} We briefly discuss the log-gamma polymer in the point-to-line geometry and some of its algebraic aspects, which link to orthogonal Whittaker functions.
+The point-to-line partition function is